 How Power Steering Works

-Electric power steering and hydraulic power steering are two of the most common types of power steering in use in modern vehicles.
+Electrically-powered steering and hydraulic-powered steering are two of the most common types of powered steering in use in modern vehicles.

 What Causes Power Steering Loss

-In most cases power steering failure is an issue with the power steering fluid.
+In most cases, steering failure is an issue with the steering fluid.
 Low fluid levels can cause this issue, but there are other reasons besides a leak, such as corrosion within the hydraulic system.